• | 9:00 am

 MODULAR FOR THE MASSES

-One of the most promising trends in modular design that could significantly impact financial outcomes for developers is the concept of productization, adds Abboud.
+One of the most promising trends in modular design that could significantly impact financial outcomes for developers is productization, adds Abboud.
 This approach involves standardizing and streamlining the design and construction processes, resulting in faster delivery times and reduced costs.

 He says, “By creating a catalog of pre-designed modules, developers can minimize customization, which often leads to delays and increased expenses.”

 The advantages of productization extend beyond mere efficiency.
 By offering a range of standardized options, developers can appeal to a broader market, enhancing the potential for higher sales volumes.
-This approach also allows for economies of scale in production, as repeated designs can reduce material waste and manpower costs.
+Repeated designs can also allow for economies of scale in production, reducing material waste and manpower costs.

 Moreover, productization fosters innovation in materials and construction techniques.
 As developers refine their modular designs, they can incorporate advanced technologies and sustainable materials, appealing to environmentally conscious buyers and investors.